 As you already know, grants are a great way to get free money into your business.
 You can use this money to pay off debt, pay employees, scale your b

 As you already know, grants are a great way to get free money into your business.
-You can use this money to pay off debt, pay employees, scale your business and so much more.
-However, have you ever wondered where small businesses owners are finding all of these grants?
+You can use this money to pay off debt, pay employees, scale your business, and so much more.
+However, have you ever wondered where small business owners are finding all of these grants?
 It may seem that you’re on the internet all day but somehow aren’t finding these opportunities.
-Don’t worry, we’re going to tell you about 6 different places you can find grants that you probably didn’t know about.
+Don’t worry; we’ll tell you about 6 different places where you can find grants that you probably didn’t know about.

 1. She Boss Talk